 To carry out "optimal" stratification, one would want to form strata using detailed Census data on the characteristic of the population.
-Since the latest Census information became available from the 2022 Census of Population and Housing, we made use of the Census information to form secondary strata.
-The 59 primary strata were sub-divided into 447 secondary strata based on the population characteristics collected during the 2022 Census of Population and Housing.
+Since the latest Census information became available from the 2022 Saudi Arabia Census, we made use of the Census information to form secondary strata.
+The 59 primary strata were sub-divided into 447 secondary strata based on the population characteristics collected during the 2022 Saudi Arabia Census.
 The population characteristics used for secondary stratification can be summarized as:

 - Person Characteristics

 - o Demographic: Age, Gender, Nationality, Marital Status, etc.

-- o Socio-economic: Education, Income
+- Socio-economic: Education, Income

-- Labor Force: Employment by Industry, Employment by Occupation, Employment by Sector
+- o Labor Force: Employment by Industry, Employment by Occupation, Employment by Sector

 - Household Characteristics:

-- Distribution of households by size
+- o Distribution of households by size

 - Nationality of head of the household

 - Dwelling Characteristics

-- o Type of dwelling
+- Type of dwelling

 - Dwelling Tenure (Owning vs. Renting)